5GApp/starfall/README.md

 # starfall
-a top-down framework of cloud-native application and service
+a top-down framework of cloud-native application

 ### License